 Variants, Price and Availability

 There are two variants of the motorcycle on offer – The Monster and the Monster +.
 While there is no difference to the variants mechanically, the bike has a few styling and design elements that have been changed to make each one stand apart.
 The most visible changes are the use of a small flyscreen at the front and a rear seat cowl.
-Ducati have announced that the standard model will be priced at £10,295 (Rs 10.13 lakh) and will be launched in the first quarter of 2021.
-The bike might come to India slightly later and we can expect it to be priced at a premium (around 13.5 lakh) in our market.
+Ducati have announced that the standard model is priced at Rs 10.99 lakh and Rs 11.24 lakh for the Plus variant (ex-showroom prices).
 We look forward to a ride on this motorcycle to tell you all about the changes made to the iconic Monster.